LeBarbouze/tunacell/README.md

 First option is to go through the user manual of the documentation, stepping through each point.
-Although it might give you an in-depth, logical introduction to tuna, it might be tedious as a first approach.
+Although it might give you an in-depth, logical introduction to tunacell, it might be tedious as a first approach.

 The second, pragmatic option is to run **sequentially** the scripts in the ``scripts`` folder.
 In a terminal: